abedashi/abedashi/README.md

 - 👋 Hi, I’m @abedashi
-- 👀 I’m interested in ... development
+- 👀 I’m interested in ... baskteball
-- 🌱 I’m currently learning ... starting java
+- 🌱 I’m currently learning ... web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... !
 - 📫 How to reach me ...abed_ashi@hotmail.com

 <!---